Palmerston - South

 Employment conditions in Palmerston - South rank among the top 10% of areas assessed nationally

-However, professional & technical services have limited presence, with only 3.8% employment compared to the regional average of 5.8%.
-AreaSearch analysis of SALM and ABS data for the year ending June 2025 shows that employment increased by 2.8%, while labour force grew by 2.9%, keeping unemployment broadly stable.
-In comparison, Greater Darwin recorded similar employment and labour force growth but saw a marginal decrease in unemployment.
-At the state level, as of Sep-25, NT employment grew by 1.0% year-on-year, adding 1,710 jobs.
-The state's unemployment rate stood at 4.2%, outperforming the national average of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Palmerston - South's employment mix indicates potential local growth of approximately 6.2% over five years and 13.0% over ten years, although these figures are illustrative extrapolations and do not account for localized population projections.
+However, professional & technical services have limited presence, with only 3.8% of employment compared to the regional average of 5.8%.
+Employment opportunities locally may be limited, as indicated by the difference between Census working population and resident population.
+Over the 12 months to June 2025, employment increased by 2.8%, while labour force increased by 2.9%, keeping unemployment broadly flat.
+In comparison, Greater Darwin recorded similar employment and labour force growth rates but saw a marginal decrease in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that overall employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Palmerston - South's employment mix indicates potential local growth of approximately 6.2% over five years and 13.0% over ten years, although these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment